Massachusetts Institute of Technology Police Department

 The Massachusetts Institute of Technology Police Department (MIT Police, formerly MIT Campus Patrol) is the police agency charged with providing law enforcement to the campus of the Massachusetts Institute of Technology.
 The 168-acre (68.0 ha) campus extends over 1 mile (1.6 km) along the northern bank of the Charles River basin.
+The MIT Police is a special state police agency authorized by Massachusetts General Law.

 History

 The Massachusetts Institute of Technology (MIT), established in 1861, is located in Cambridge, Massachusetts.
 In 1987, MIT had about 65 employees in its police department.
 In 2018 it employed 64 officers and 14 civilians.
 This is up from the 51 officers and 3 civilians it had in 2011.

 In 1987, MIT appointed Anne P. Glavin as its Chief of Police, making her the first woman in New England to be appointed chief of a professional, armed campus police department at a major university.

 In 1994, students famously "hacked" (or pranked) the MIT Police by placing a reconstruction of an MIT Police cruiser on top of the Great Dome.